Mein Kampf: 2016 critical edition

 Along with the rest of his wealth and property, Hitler left the rights to the book to the German state.
-As Hitler's official place of residence was in Munich the copyright passed to the government of Bavaria, which refused to allow it to be republished.
-The copyright ran out on December 31, 2015.
+As Hitler's official place of residence was in Munich, the copyright passed to the government of Bavaria, which refused to allow the book to be republished.
+The copyright ran out on 31 December 2015.

-On 3 February 2010, the Institute of Contemporary History (IfZ) in Munich announced plans to republish an annotated version of the text, for educational purposes in schools and universities, in 2015.
+On 3 February 2010, the Institute of Contemporary History (IfZ) in Munich announced plans to re-publish an annotated version of the text, for educational purposes in schools and universities, in 2016.
 The book had last been published in Germany in 1945.
-The IfZ argued that a republication was necessary to get an authoritative annotated edition by the time the copyright ran out, which might open the way for neo-Nazi groups to publish their own versions.
+The IfZ argued that re-publication was necessary to get an authoritative annotated edition by the time the copyright ran out, which might open the way for neo-Nazi groups to publish their own versions.
 The Bavarian Finance Ministry opposed the plan, citing respect for victims of the Holocaust.
-It stated that permits for reprints would not be issued, at home or abroad.
-This would also apply to a new annotated edition.
+It stated that permits for reprints, or a new annotated edition, would not be issued, at home or abroad.

 There was disagreement about the issue of whether the republished book might be banned as Nazi propaganda.
 The Bavarian government emphasized that even after expiration of the copyright, "the dissemination of Nazi ideologies will remain prohibited in Germany and is punishable under the penal code".
 However, the Bavarian Science Minister Wolfgang Heubisch supported a critical edition, stating in 2010: "Once Bavaria's copyright expires, there is the danger of charlatans and neo-Nazis appropriating this infamous book for themselves."

 On 12 December 2013, the Bavarian government cancelled its financial support for an annotated edition.
-IfZ, which was preparing the translation, announced that it intended to proceed with publication after the copyright expired.
-The IfZ scheduled an edition of Mein Kampf for release in 2016.
+IfZ, which was preparing the translation, announced that it intended to proceed with publication after the copyright expired, and scheduled an edition of Mein Kampf for release in 2016.

 Richard Verber, vice-president of the Board of Deputies of British Jews, stated in 2015 that the board trusted the academic and educational value of republishing.
 "We would, of course, be very wary of any attempt to glorify Hitler or to belittle the Holocaust in any way," Verber declared to The Observer.
 "But this is not that.
 I do understand how some Jewish groups could be upset and nervous, but it seems it is being done from a historical point of view and to put it in context."